cvat-ai/cvat/site/content/en/docs/manual/advanced/specification.md

 3. Add instruction to the [Markdown editor](#markdown-editor-guide), and click **Submit**.

-CVAT will save specification, and it will become accessible from the annotation interface.

 ### Editing rights

 - **For individual users**: only the task owner and task assignee can edit the specification.